zstyblik/grafana.org/source/docs/troubleshooting/index.md

 # Troubleshooting

 This page is dedicated to helping you solve any problem you have getting Grafana to work.
-Please review it before open a new github issue or asking a question in #grafana on freenode.
+Please review it before opening a new github issue or asking a question in #grafana on freenode.

 - [General connection issues](#general-connection-issues)
 - [Graphite connection issues](#graphite-connection-issues)